 Cost of Invisalign in Canada

 As mentioned, several factors determine the cost of Invisalign.
-Once you consult with an orthodontist, you will know definitively what your Invisalign system will cost.
+Once you consult with an orthodontist in toronto, you will know definitively what your Invisalign system will cost.
 Find an orthodontist in your area to get started.
 If you don’t have an orthodontist, research local providers, and ask friends and family for recommendations.

 In Canada, the cost for Invisalign generally ranges from $2,000 to $8,000.
 According to Invisalign, treatment can cost from $3,000 to $7,000, but having dental insurance can significantly reduce costs.
 Many people qualify for up to $3,000 in assistance from their insurance company.